 P3 LLC is treated as a partnership for U.S. federal and most applicable state and local income tax jurisdictions.
-As a partnership, P3 LLC is generally not subject to taxes, other than entity level state income taxes.
+As a partnership, P3 LLC is generally not subject to taxes, other than entity level state income taxes, such as the Oregon corporate activity tax, a quasi-gross receipts tax that is levied on our Oregon sourced revenue.
 Any taxable income or loss generated by P3 LLC is passed through to and included within the taxable income or loss of its members, including us, on a pro rata basis.
 We are subject to U.S. federal income taxes, in addition to state and local income taxes with respect to our allocable share of any taxable income or loss generated by P3 LLC.